neicnordic/neic.no/_posts/2018-03-22-letters-of-interest.md

 An information response may be submitted in free text format with a recommended maximum length of one page.

-Useful information that might be part of the information might NeIC include but is not limited to:
+Useful information that might be part of the information might include, but is not limited to:

 1. A description of the research community in the Nordic countries and internationally.
 A brief description of the research needs.
 What Nordic countries might be involved?
 What non-Nordic countries?